 Her visits were frowned on by my girls.
 They even had a secret nickname for her: "Oh no, Mommy, here comes Lisa 'Picker'.
 Momm-eee, please tell her we're not home.
 She always picks her nose and it’s gross."

-One evening, I had to be at school for a PTA meeting.
-Afterwards, I was talking with several mothers at the refreshment table.
+One evening, I was at school for a PTA meeting.
+After, I talked with several mothers near the refreshment table.
 Suddenly, at my elbow greeting me warmly was Lisa's mother, the head of the PTA.

-The other mothers stopped talking and waited for an introduction, since she and I obviously knew one another.
+The other mothers stopped talking, waiting for an introduction, since she and I obviously knew one another.
 I started to introduce her, "Ladies, I would like you to meet the head of the PTA, Jane ...
 Puhh … Pahh .."
 I stopped, horrified.
 My mind raced, but her last name was a blank!
 All I could think of was 'Picker!'
 Oh Crap, what was her last name?

 Jane noticed the pained look on my face and kindly broke the silence, "Hello, I'm Jane Palmer.
 I'm glad to meet all of you.
 Thank you for coming to the meeting."

-… and me, standing red-faced with nothing to scrape the egg off my face.
+… and me, embarrassed as hell, with nothing to scrape the egg off my face.